 Sign up for LangSmith to quickly spot issues and improve the performance of your LangGraph projects.
 LangSmith lets you use trace data to debug, test, and monitor your LLM apps built with LangGraph — read more about how to get started here.

-A common case is for the parent graph and subgraph to communicate over a shared state key (channel) in the schema.
+When the parent graph and subgraph can communicate over a shared state key (channel) in the schema, you can add a graph as a node in another graph.
 For example, in multi-agent systems, the agents often communicate over a shared messages key.If your subgraph shares state keys with the parent graph, you can follow these steps to add it to your graph:

 Define the subgraph workflow (subgraph_builder in the example below) and compile it